brunompacheco/pideq/README.md

 Physics-Informed Deep Equilibrium Models.
 This means applying the regularization proposed by [Raissi et al. (2019)](#1) to the equilibrium models as described by [Ba et al. (2019)](#2).

-PIDEQ is tested on the 4 tanks system.
+PIDEQ is tested on the Van der Pol oscillator.

 ## References